ilirgusija/random/APPLE Computer Wiki.md

     -   Display and copy your public key with `Get-Content ~/.ssh/id_rsa.pub`.
     -   Paste this key into the `~/.ssh/authorized_keys` file on your remote server.
-    - ^ Administrator might need to run something to make this part work so if you still get prompte
+    - ^ Administrator might need to run something to make this part work so if you still get prompted to enter your password you might need to contact Rohan or Kalena to do that for you.

 ### For macOS & Linux